AI-HELP/sdk-ios-example/README.md

 |__playerUid__|Unique User ID.If there is no uid,use string @"",The system automatically generates a unique user ID|

 **Best Practice：**
-> 1. Normally you don not need to use this method if you have passed the user ID in another method.
+> 1. Normally you do not need to use this method if you have passed the user ID in another method.